usamamali/product-api/README.md

 ## Requirements
 Design a REST PRODUCT API that can manage CRUD operations.
-More details are provided by Sitoo documentations.

 ## Solution